Submissions

 Per Linguam accepts articles that are data-driven, using qualitative and quantitative analytical tools.
 We will also consider conceptual articles if they are based on the analysis of documents (like curricula, policies, etc).
 Literature surveys or purely argumentative articles will not be considered.

 Page fees are R250 per page.
-The average length of articles in printed issues varies between 10 to 12 pages.
+The average length of articles in printed issues varies between 15 to 20 pages (approximately 7000 words).

 The journal does not seek to promote particular orthodoxies.